 A magical experience

 There is also an exhibit where you can enter a peach placed on a table.
-If you are curious, you can try it, but if you are larger, it may be a little difficult.
+If you are curious, you can try it, but it may be a little difficult for larger people.

 The body disappeared!

-There is a small hole in the desk, and if you stick your head out through it, you will experience the illusion of your body disappearing.
-It can be a little difficult to turn around in the small space, but there are cushions on the floor, so you can enjoy it comfortably even in a small space.
+There is a small hole in the desk, and if you stick your head through it, you will experience the illusion of your body disappearing.
+It can be a little difficult to turn around in the small space, but cushions are provided so you can enjoy it comfortably even in a small space.

 A mysterious world of mirrors and illusions